 Given the statistics on where intruders most likely enter a home, the front door is the prime location for setting up a security camera.
 A front door camera should face visitors as they approach the door and can view them standing in front of the door.
 In this key location, a camera should be visible to visitors but also out of reach (at 9 feet high, if possible).

 Keyhole cameras are effective for viewing visitors at the door before you open the door, but because they are right at eye level, they are easy for an intruder to obstruct.
 So a keyhole camera alone does not provide sufficient security for the front entry.

 Backdoors are common break-in locations because they are less visible than front doors yet offer convenient and quick access to the home.
 As with the front door, set up a security camera here so that it is visible to anyone at the door and has a full view of the approach to the door as well as the area immediately in front of (outside) the door.

-Windows are most vulnerable when they are in shadow or are hidden by shrubs or trees.
+Windows are most vulnerable when they are in the shadow or are hidden by shrubs or trees.
 Make sure a camera can view these areas and is visible to anyone approaching the window.
-Also cover low basement windows, which are vulnerable to break-ins because they are close to the ground (less visible) and are easier to break or break into than standard home windows.
+Remember to also cover low-lying basement windows, which are vulnerable to break-ins because they are close to the ground (less visible) and are easier to break or break into than standard home windows.

-Security cameras and security lighting are important for backyards, especially fenced-in yards because once intruders gain access to the back of the house they are much less visible to neighbors.
-Set up wide-angle security cameras to cover the main area of the backyard as well as entry points, like fence gates or likely places intruders would scale the fence.
+Security cameras and security lighting are important for backyards, especially fenced-in yards because once intruders gain access to the back of the house, they are much less visible to neighbors.
+Set up wide-angle security cameras to cover the main area of the backyard as well as entry points, like fence gates or places where intruders are likely to scale the fence.